with-labs/popspace/README.md

 A spatial workspace for remote teams.

-This repo contains the code that powers the main web app experience and the serverless functions that handle authentication, joining rooms, and some advanced accessory behaviors.
+This repo contains the code that powers the main web app experience and the landing page.

 ## Pre-requisites